IHE/RAD.IRA/input/pagecontent/volume-1.md

 > Note: The term `Driving Application` and `Synchronizing Application` in the diagram are *convenient* terms instead of actual defined terms.
 They are used here to highlight the additional capabilities a driving application can do, in particular:
 > - Start a new reporting session
 > - Launch another application
-> - Initiate or terminate a report context
+> - Open or close a report context

 **Figure 1:XX.4,1.2-1: FHIRcast Concept Interaction Model**